 There are books of fiction which changed my life.
 The Diary of Malte Laurids Brigge, Sleep's brother, Neuromancer.

-Some non-fiction books has similar impact; Tor Nørretrander's The User Illusion, Nassim Nicholas Taleb's The Black Swan.
+Some non-fiction books have similar impact; Tor Nørretrander's The User Illusion, Nassim Nicholas Taleb's The Black Swan.
 And now I have one more: Homo Deus, a brief history of Tomorrow by Yuval Noah Harari.

 The author's first book Sapiens took the reader from the earliest apes to the present day.
 Agriculture, animal husbandry, the creation of money, religion and the resurrection of nations.
 Thoroughly interdisciplinary across history, biology, philosophy and economics.

-The sequel, Homo Deus, takes its cue from the human agenda and looks ahead; more happiness, less death.
+The sequel, Homo Deus, takes its cue from the human agenda and looks ahead, more happiness, less death.
 Humans now have access to technologies where we are taking over evolution through genetics and Artificial Intelligence.
 What will this mean?

 By the time I got to Chapter 4, things got very interesting.
 The Storytellers.

 Pictured below is an organoid.
-Human stem cells grown to the size of a pea, it makes a small brain in the lab.
+Human stem cells grown to the size of a pea; it makes a small brain in the lab.
 The organoid creates its neuronal networks and responds to light.
 Some scientists are a bit hesitant about creating things that can possibly feel pain.

 We are in the transition to the fourth industrial revolution, where hardware, software and biology are linked together in global networks.
 I think Homo Deus is an important contribution to the dialogue about how we should approach this.

 There are many signs that we are destroying our habitat on this wonderful little blue planet.
 Shrugging our shoulders and saying "Shit happens", our planet will hit the Extinction button.
-In 200,000 years all will be different and there is nothing to be upset about.
+In 200,000 years, all will be different and there is nothing to be upset about.

 How will this end - and what will we have instead?
 I think it was Bill Clinton who said, 'It's better to be for something, than against'.